Meharry Medical College logo

 Key Highlights

-• The largest private historically black institution in the U.S. dedicated solely to educating health care professionals and scientists.
+• The largest private historically black institution in the U.S. solely dedicated to educating health care professionals and scientists.

-• Received major philanthropic support, including $34 million from Michael Bloomberg (2020) and $175 million from Bloomberg Philanthropies (2024).
+• Received substantial philanthropic support, including $34 million from Michael Bloomberg (2020) and $175 million from Bloomberg Philanthropies (2024).

 Timeline